Westlake High School (California): Athletics

 Westlake High School offers a wide variety of sports and activities, including football, basketball, cross-country, tennis, volleyball, cheerleading, water polo, soccer, wrestling, lacrosse, softball, swimming, and track and field.
 Many Westlake athletic teams compete in the Marmonte League of the CIF Southern Section, and are known as the Warriors.

 Aquatics program

-From 1995 to 1999, the WHS boys' swim team won five consecutive Marmonte League titles.
 In 2001, WHS opened an aquatics complex on its campus.
-As of 2014, WHS boys' swim team had won three straight Marmonte League titles.
 WHS grad Veronika Weiss, who played on the girls' water polo team, was killed in the Isla Vista shooting.
 In 2015, the school retired her number 11.

 Baseball

-Several Westlake players have gone on to play professional baseball, including Matt Franco, Kevin Howard, Mike Lieberthal, John Snyder Mike Nickeas, and Christian Yelich.
-Westlake has never won a CIF Southern Section title, but played in championship games in 1998 and 2001.
-In 2018 it was coached by Zack Thornton.